 We are delighted to announce that our committee of people who are passionate about reaching people with maths has now been formed, and is working hard behind the scenes to ensure that Maths Week England 2020 is even better than our inaugural year.

-We have been busy behind the scenes and can now announce that we have no less than three partners running competitions for Maths Week 2019: they are Mangahigh, Sumdog and Time Table Rockstars.
+We have been busy behind the scenes and can now announce that we have no less than four partners running competitions for Maths Week 2019: they are Mangahigh, Sumdog, Time Table Rockstars, and MEI.
 See the competition page for details.

 Maths Week England is born!

 Mark the date: 3rd April 2019 was the official birth of Maths Week England, and Twitter as its birthplace.
 This was followed two weeks later by the publication of this website.
 This is the page of the site on which we will post the latest developments, including items of news, ways you can get involved, and ways you can help celebrate Maths Week 2019, which takes place from 11th to 16th November.